 Insecure attachment style

-Parent who alienates their child is often more concerned with their own needs than meeting the child’s emotional needs; they cultivate dependency and manipulate the child psychologically to control them.
+A parent who alienates their child is often more concerned with their own needs than meeting the child’s needs; they cultivate dependency and manipulate the child psychologically to control them.

 Children who grow up in such an environment tend to develop insecure attachments.